moosetechnology/SoftwareHeritage/README.md

 # SoftwareHeritage
-I am a project holding an integration of Software Heritage with Moose tools
+I am a project holding an integration of Software Heritage with Moose tools.

+For now I mostly includes an interface to search Software Heritage projects, select a java project, select some releases, tags or branches and import models from them.

 ## Installation